GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 [GO TO THE SQL INSTANCES PAGE](https://console.cloud.google.com/sql/instances)

-Click the name of the SQL instance you want to delete.
+Click the name of the Cloud SQL instance you want to delete.
-Click the Delete button at the top of the page to delete the instance.
+Click the **Delete** button at the top of the page to delete the instance.

 ### Deleting Cloud Storage buckets